rancher/elemental/docs/architecture.md

 RancherOS v2 is an immutable Linux distribution built to run Rancher and it's corresponding Kubernetes distributions [RKE2](https://rke2.io) and [k3s](https://k3s.io).
 It is built using the [cOS-toolkit](https://rancher-sandbox.github.io/cos-toolkit-docs/docs/) and based on openSUSE.
-Initial node configurations is done using only a cloud-init style approach and all further maintenance is done using Kubernetes operators.
+Initial node configurations is done using a cloud-init style approach and all further maintenance is done using Kubernetes operators.